LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/settings.md

 * **FilterCertificatesByIdentifier** (default: `true`, v1.7.0): if `true`, filters certificates by the user's identifier automatically.
 * **FilterCertificatesByKeyUsage** (v1.7.0): if `true`, filters certificates that have non repudiation and digital signature attributes.

+* **MaximumItemsInBatchNotifications** (default: `10`, v1.10.4): defines a maximum number of items included in notifications that list a batch of items (for example all documents a user was added as observer).

 <a name="document-types-settings" />
 ###  *DocumentTypes* Settings (v1.7.0)